 Configuring Your IDE to Attach to the Debugging Port

 DDMS assigns a specific debugging port to every virtual machine that it finds on the emulator.
 You must either attach your IDE to that port (listed on the Info tab for that VM), or you can use a default port 8700 to connect to whatever application is currently selected on the list of discovered virtual machines.

 Your IDE should attach to your application running on the emulator, showing you its threads and allowing you to suspend them, inspect their state, and set breakpoints.
-If you selected "Wait for debugger" in the Development settings panel the application will run when Eclipse connects, so you will need to set any breakpoints you want before connecting.
+If you selected "Wait for debugger" in the Development settings panel the application will run when Android Studio connects, so you will need to set any breakpoints you want before connecting.

 Changing either the application being debugged or the "Wait for debugger" option causes the system to kill the selected application if it is currently running.
 You can use this to kill your application if it is in a bad state by simply going to the settings and toggling the checkbox.